clonerohit/springboot-docker/README.md

 Here we've hardcoded everything but once you switch to Kubernetes from Docker, these hardcoded parameters will turn into loosely coupled parameters that will see it later.
 Here only one thing to keep in mind, the URL of the data source.

 If you remember here then we've been using localhost in the URL which should not be the case when deploying to docker because docker containers usually don't interact with the localhost database because docker provides you with all kinds of containers which you need and MySQL is also one of them.
 Every container is known by its name in the network so you must provide the name of the container here rather than localhost because this is important.
-Just change it to your desired container name, in my case it is springboot-db.
+Just change it to your desired container name, in my case it is spring-mysql-docker-db.

 Now everything seems to be right.
 Go the project root path and hit